9 Foods That Cause Diarrhea With Metformin.

 Most common sources of fructose:

-- Most fruits and fruit juices as apples (see the table below).
+• Most fruits and fruit juices are apples (see the table below).

 The table below illustrates The free fructose in selected fruits (% fresh weight basis) (reference).